mbilal93/blocks/README.md

 *******************************************/

-Blocks is a very basic and tiny [8kb gzipped], fully responsive and block structured CSS framework to do the job.
+Blocks is a very initial, basic and tiny [8kb gzipped] but fully responsive and block structured CSS framework.

 Compiled and deployed originally using SCSS.